 The Atari 5200 only has one add-on controller, but it’s a really nice one, the Atari 5200 Trak-Ball.
 Where the Coleco Roller Controller (trackball) is a pretty bad, slow-to-respond ball I do not like using, this one is impressively responsive.
 Indeed, of the old trackballs I have, for Sega Master System, Atari 2600, Colecovision, and 5200, this one is by FAR the best!
 Unfortunately it only works with compatible games, which are a definite subset of the already-small 5200 library, but with most Trak-Ball compatible titles, you want to play them on trackball.
 Games like Centipede and Missile Command are great fun with the regular controller, but are even better on trackball.
 The trackball is not cheap, but it’s worth the expense.
 It looks really nice, too, with the same stylings as the 5200 itself.
 The Trak-Ball is quite large, larger than some consoles in fact, but that makes for a good, comfortable platform to use the ball on.

 Game Library: The Atari 5200 library of actual released titles is tiny.
-WIth its lack of success and quick abandonment, Atari did not release many games for the system.
+With its lack of success and quick abandonment, Atari did not release many games for the system and dropped the system barely a year after its release.
 Third parties did support the 5200 and released some pretty good games for it, but this system definitely does not have the most quantity of releases.
 I do, however, think that the games it does have are often high quality.
 Defender, Centipede with the trackball, Galaxian, Pole Position, and more are among the best games of the time!
-And while, due to its market failure there are not many original homebrew titles for the 5200, the 5200 does have a vast quantity of homebrew ports of Atari 8-bit computer games, and a whole bunch of cancelled protoypes and finished titles that were in the works when the console was abandoned in ’84.
+And while, due to its market failure there are not many original homebrew titles for the 5200, the 5200 does have a vast quantity of homebrew ports of Atari 8-bit computer games, and a whole bunch of cancelled prototypes and finished titles that were in the works when the console was abandoned in ’84.
 The three titles Atari released in ’86, to clear some produced games out of their warehouse, are good as well.
 The 5200 is a system where you really need more than the original library to get the most out of the console.
 Now, those 8-bit ports are very much a mixed bag, as the games were designed for a digital joystick so unless the person making the port changes the code they will often control somewhat awkwardly on the 5200’s analog joystick, but games which do adjust for that end up well.

 On the whole, I’m sure it’s partially just being contrarian, but the 5200 is my second-favorite pre-crash console, after the Odyssey 2, and my favorite Atari console.
 I really do find it fun to play and collect for.
 However, as I said earlier, this console shows why no modern console has done away with the d-pad — you end up with this, digital controls awkwardly mapped to an analog stick not designed for that kind of game at all.
 Oh well.
 At least Atari tried something different, that’s much more interesting than just doing the safe thing every time!
 And it worked at least as much as it didn’t.